Cart 0

 Research

-Medical INTUITIVES in healthcare: a Survey by the National Organization for MEdical Intuition
+THE USE OF MEDICAL INTUITION IN HEALTHCARE: a Survey by the National Organization for MEdical Intuition

+The use of Medical Intuition has been recorded in clinical healthcare for more than two centuries, yet little is known about the practices and training of medical intuitives, or the use of Medical Intuition in healthcare.
 Although acknowledgement of Medical Intuition exists within the medical community (2005, Complementary and Alternative Medicine in the United States, IOM), scientific research on the skill is sparse, with only a handful of studies published over several decades.
 However, anecdotal accounts of medical intuitives working in clinical healthcare settings are common knowledge among professional medical intuitives.

-Further, 86% report receiving referrals from licensed medical professionals for Medical Intuition services.
-Additionally, 30% identified themselves as licensed healthcare providers.
+• 86% report receiving referrals from licensed medical professionals for Medical Intuition services.

 Read the complete report: “The Use of Medical Intuition in Healthcare”